univention/univention-corporate-server/doc/changelog/index.rst

 Univention Portal
 =================

-* The deletion of a user's profile picture via self-service has been repaired (:uv:bug:`56349`).
+* The deletion of a user's profile picture via :program:`Self Service` has been repaired (:uv:bug:`56349`).

-* The labels of the self-service forms were always displayed in English when they were accessed directly via URL without navigating through the portal.
-  They are now translated correctly (:uv:bug:`56660`).

-* The labels of the self-service forms were always displayed in English when they were accessed directly via URL without navigating through the portal.
+* The labels of the :program:`Self Service` forms were always displayed in English when they were accessed directly via URL without navigating through the portal.
   They are now translated correctly (:uv:bug:`56660`).